 Archaeology

-Tulum is mostly known for its ruins, which strike an impressive image next to the sea.
+[edit]Tulum is mostly known for its ruins, which strike an impressive image next to the sea.
 They were mainly constructed during the waning period of Maya culture, with the site occupied until the Spanish arrived.
 The site is notable for a small cenote, beautiful beaches below the ruin laden cliffs and some well preserved stellae in one of structure.
 After visiting other ruins in the area such as Coba, Chichen Itza and Ek Balam, Tulum's main claim is the sea-side setting.
 Some of the ruins used to be in poor condition and littered, but they are now well maintained (Dec 2018).
 Unlike many Mayan sites it is not possible to enter or walk on the structures.
 It is the third most popular archeological site in Mexico, so expect it to be extremely busy.
-Most of the tour groups from Cancun and Playa del Carmen arrive around 10:00 so the site is best visited after it opens at 08:00 or late afternoon.
+Most of the tour groups from Cancun and Playa del Carmen arrive around 10:00 so the site is best visited just after it opens at 08:00.
+The ruins close at 3:00 PM.

 Get in